mushroomhostage/RadioBeacon/README.md

 block.

 ## Configuration
-RadioBeacon is highly configurable.
-For a full list of configuration options, see config.yml.
+RadioBeacon is highly configurable for a variety of applications.
+For a full list of configuration options, see [config.yml](http://dev.bukkit.org/server-mods/radiobeacon/pages/configuration/).

 ## Permissions and Commands
 RadioBeacon only adds one new command, /antennas.
 Players can use it to see the total number of